ftjuh/I2Cwrapper/README.md

 Using ATTinyCore, I2Cwrapper firmware has been successfully tested on ATtiny85 (Digispark) and ATtiny88 (MH-ET-live) boards.
 Mileage with the available firmware modules may vary, though.
 Currently, only Pinl2C and TM1638liteI2C will run without changes.
 See the respective comment sections in the [Pin_Control.ino](https://github.com/ftjuh/I2Cwrapper/blob/main/examples/Pin_control/Pin_control.ino) and [TM1638lite.ino](https://github.com/ftjuh/I2Cwrapper/blob/main/examples/TM1638lite/TM1638lite.ino) examples for testing purposes.
 Of course, ATtinys are relatively slow and have limited memory.
 The firmware alone, without any modules enabled, currently uses 44% of a Digispark's usable 6586 bytes of flash memory, with the PinI2C module enabled it's 54%.

+### SAMD

+The most popular SAMD based systems are SAMD21 ("MO") and SAMD51 ("M4").
+They come in lots of minor variations, but all seem to support hardware I2C, and the other usual stuff.

+Note that these do NOT have flash for storing the I2C address, but do have EEPROM.
+You can store the I2C address using the _addressFromFlash_firmware.h, and it is persistent across reset and power loss.
+But, that address will be erased every time you upload new code.

+Tested with: Adafruit Feather M4, Adafruit ItsyBitsy M0, Adafruit Metro M0.

 # Examples

 This is a simplified version of the [`Pin_control.ino`](https://github.com/ftjuh/I2Cwrapper/blob/main/examples/Pin_control/Pin_control.ino) example sketch for addressing a target device running the I2Cwrapper firmware with the PinI2C module enabled.